About me

 I’ve spent more than a year aboard oceanographic research vessels and nearly three years at remote field stations (mostly Antarctica and Alaska).
 Time in the field continues to inspire new hypotheses, observations, approaches to problem solving, and general enthusiasm for science.

-When I’m not playing with data, I love skiing (up or down) mountains, trail running, scuba diving, and experimenting with new ingredients in my bread dough (a hobby since long before COVID).
+When I’m not playing with data, I love skiing (up or down) mountains, trail running, scuba diving, and experimenting in the kitchen.